assaufianggie/Create-CV/README.md

-# create a cv using Html
+# Create a CV using HTML